CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/LittleFS_and_Flash_Notes_and_Lessons.md

     * Alternative/additional option described in issue: Call `lfs_fs_gc()` periodically during idle.
     * Default value is the entire blocksize.
 We lower it to: `.metadata_max = 1024 * 8`

+### Be Aware

+* You must close all files (even read-only ones), or you risk in-SRAM state corruption as pointers to the stack aren't freed.
+* Unmounting not actually do anything to the device, and does not lock out filesystem operations.
+    * Thus, you have to be confident the filesystem is mounted before attempting file operations.
+* The filesystem slows down as more blocks are used/written to.
+* The filesystem can only store as many files as there are blocks.
+That is, we can only store 1024 files per chip (plus a few tiny inline files).